Bram-dc/hbv-bcell-scrnaseq/README.md

 expression, gene-set enrichment (GSEA and ssGSEA), curated module scores, and SCENIC across a few clinical-state comparisons (IA, IC and FC HBcAg-specific cells, plus an HCV-E2 arm).

-It accompanies my bachelor thesis at Erasmus MC: [read the thesis](thesis/main.pdf).
+It accompanies my bachelor thesis: [link to the thesis](thesis/main.pdf).

 The code is split three ways: